Construction Supply Chain Management: Challenges, Trends, and Technology

 These exterior and outdoor sites typically expand to many acres, making them difficult to track, especially if they are outside Wi-Fi range.
 So then, gaining visibility seems impossible.

-The war for talent is impacting industries across the board.
-But, for the construction and building materials industry, these labor shortages can lead to delayed projects, inefficient productivity, and poor efficiency.
+The battle for talent is impacting industries across the board.
+But for the construction and building materials industry, these labor shortages can lead to delayed projects, inefficient productivity, and poor efficiency.

 Proactive construction companies are investing in technology to attract and keep workers engaged.

 Moreover, mobile technology is a powerful talent acquisition and retention strategy as it attracts younger workers and can reduce training time by up to 80%.
-Amidst your talent search, consider investing in a mobile solution that allows your company to do more with fewer people.
+During your talent search, consider investing in a solution that helps teams reduce manual processes, improve accuracy, and complete inventory tasks more consistently.

 Reliance on Subcontractors